Sunday, May 27, 2012

 I also picked up a bathroom roller kit.
 This was $7 and saved me about $35!
 If I had bought each of these items individually, it would have added up to around $40.
 It contained a roller brush, 4 roller heads (2 fabric, 2 foam), a tray, and a grate thingy that I never figured out how to use.
 I already had that paintbrush you see and the giant orange tarp.
 I used the empty ice cream container when painting small sections and to scoop the paint from the can to the tray.
 Since it is plastic, it was very easy to clean up and reuse.

 The first thing I did was pull the dryer out of the closet onto the tarp and prepare for priming.
 (I used the oil-based KILZ primer she recommended).
 I had just scrubbed my washer and dryer out a few days before, so I knew the outsides were squeaky clean. (note: I left the washer in the closet hooked up so I didn't cause a flood in the apartment.
-I did unplug both the washer and during the entire process.
+I did unplug both the washer and dryer during the entire process.
 The dryer is really light, so it was very easy to move out and onto the tarp) I rolled on two layers of oil-based primer onto the machines that first night.
 Since it was stinky, I had a system of fans set up to keep the house ventilated and drying them as quickly as I could.

 After the first layer of paint.